 FIXO: Fix or unfix origin time

-GMAP: Make an epicenter map of current event using Google Earth or Google Map.
-It is also possible to make maps with many epicenters using GMAP outside EEV, see section 10.4 for more details.
+GMAP: Make an epicenter map of current event using Google Map.
+It is also possible to make maps with many epicenters using GMAP outside EEV, see section 10.5 for more details.

 GHYP: Show Google map or Earth (or not) at each location with HYP.
 The Google Earth option requires Google Earth to be installed and in the path.